DevelopersTopHat/react-native-dojo/README.md

-4. The methods for adding and removing items are available in the props.
-The logic for the buttons has not been implemented yet, since that is the next exercise!
+4. We are instantiating this button Component inside the ProductCatalog component.The methods for adding and removing items are passed in to button Component as a prop and once called will dispatch an action called "ADD_TO_CART".
+The logic for handling this action is not implemented yet, since that is the next exercise!
 The methods do need to be passed the item to add/remove like this:
 ```
 props.onPressAdd(props.item)
 ```

 https://github.com/oblador/react-native-vector-icons